Are You...?: Critical reception

 James Hibberd of Entertainment Weekly opined the episode is "far superior to any episode from the contrived and lackluster sixth season."

 Alex Moaba of The Huffington Post called the premiere "a game-changing episode that breathed new life into the series. [...]
 "Dexter" has embraced the freedom to ditch some its more tedious procedural elements and refocus on its new central tension. [...]
 Deb's struggle [...] showed just how suspenseful, complicated and emotionally-resonant "Dexter" can still be."

-Anthony Ocasio of Screenrant calls the beginning as a moment that viewers have waited to see since the series premiered and praised their conversations' anticipation.
+Anthony Ocasio of ScreenRant calls the beginning as a moment that viewers have waited to see since the series premiered and praised their conversations' anticipation.
 He also enjoyed Deb asking Dexter all the right questions.
-The episode "Almost allowing us to see Dexter’s actions through Deb’s eyes," and noted how Dexter's Dark Passenger has always affected Deb.
+The episode "Almost allowing us to see Dexter's actions through Deb's eyes," and noted how Dexter's Dark Passenger has always affected Deb.

 Kelly West of Cinema Blend wrote "given that the series had started to show its age in recent years, it's probably about time to explore this avenue.
 Not since Rita's death has something changed so drastically in Dexter's life, so it's going to be very exciting to see how this affects the series as much as how it will affect Deb and Dexter's relationship.
 From the first few episodes, the start of this transition feels true to the show and the characters."

-Alyse Wax of Fearnet wrote "Deb found out.
-It was inevitable that she discover Dexter’s secret, and some may say it took too long.
-But you don’t want to blow that wad too early in a series, and it was necessary for Deb to gain a high-ranking status in the department.
-She needed to have more power to manipulate the situation, and more to lose.
-The season six cliffhanger, with Deb walking in on Dexter, was exactly the right cliffhanger.
-You have to leave the season there because the anticipation that builds is insane."

 On Metacritic, the episode had a rating of 81/100 based on 7 critics' reviews and a rating of 8.5 ("universal acclaim") based on 327 ratings.